 From Tsawwassen or Horseshoe Bay, board BC Ferries and sail to Vancouver Island.
-You can take a detour and visit one of the southern Gulf Islands where many artists commonly sell their work.
-Galiano, Mayne, Saturna and Pender islands each have vibrant artistic communities, but the biggest concentration of galleries and studios is on Salt Spring Island in the village of Ganges.
+You can take a detour and visit one of the southern Gulf Islands, known for creative communities and fresh local fare.
+Galiano, Mayne, Saturna and Pender islands each have vibrant artistic collectives, but the biggest concentration of galleries and studios is on Salt Spring Island in the village of Ganges.
 Many of the islands also offer a Saturday Market and in fall, get to know their deep farming roots by attending a fall fair (usually held in August or September).

 Drop by Sidney and find Canada’s only “BookTown” where, within a four-block radius, book lovers have a multitude of stores to shop for modern, used, collector’s and antiquarian books.

-Plan to visit the world famous Butchart Gardens, located in Brentwood Bay.
+Plan to visit Butchart Gardens, located in Brentwood Bay.
 Another must-see is the popular Shaw Centre for the Salish Sea.
 Learn about this living eco-system and see marine life from the surrounding waters.

-In the capital city of Victoria, stop by the Art Gallery of Greater Victoria, which houses BC’s largest public art collection.
-Its permanent collection totals 17,000 and features artists from Asia, Europe and North America, including works by iconic Canadian female artist and writer Emily Carr.
-Other galleries include the Winchester Gallery and the Fran Willis Gallery.
+In the capital city of Victoria, stop by the Art Gallery of Greater Victoria, which houses BC’s largest public art collection, which includes a permanent collection of 17,000 pieces and features artists from Asia, Europe, and North America, including works by iconic Canadian female artist and writer Emily Carr.
+Other galleries include the Winchester Galleries and the Fran Willis Gallery.
 Peruse BC’s natural history dating back 10,000 years at the Royal BC Museum.
 Make sure to visit Mile 0 of the Trans-Canada Highway, a great spot to learn about celebrated Canadian athlete, humanitarian, and cancer research activist Terry Fox.

 Continue north to Chemainus, originally a logging town, to see the world’s largest outdoor gallery of murals and sculptures.
 Through the hands of artists, this town transformed its economy and now offers visitors an array of boutiques filled with west-coast-inspired art from local artists and artisans.